dansackett/engineering-questions/README.md

 - [ ] Are there accesibility implications?
 - [ ] How does it look on mobile?
 In landscape view?
 - [ ] What happens when the user is logged out?
+- [ ] When handling events, Can the events arrive in a different order?
+What if we never receive this event?
+What if this event happens twice in a row?
+- [ ] When writing if / else statements, does `else` catch more than it should?
+Have you thought about things that could slip through that shouldn't?

 ## Questions about Solutions